Welcome to Willow Class

 Spelling, Grammar and Punctuation (SPAG)

 We are following the Spelling Shed scheme.
-Children who have finished RWI scheme will have daily SPAG lessons with 20 mins focusing on spelling and handwriting and 20 mins focusing on grammar and punctuation.
+Children who have finished RWI scheme will have daily Spelling and handwriting lessons.
+Grammar and Punctuation will be taught in Writing lessons.

 Maths